 This article will show you how to create impactful e-commerce newsletters that will help you generate more leads and grow your business.

 1. Build a customer persona

-The biggest reason any eCommerce newsletter fails to get results is that it’s not relevant to the subscriber.
+The biggest reason any eCommerce newsletter fails to get results is that it’s irrelevant to the subscriber.
 Relevancy is the key when you craft your newsletters.
 Buyer personas can help you with that.

 You can categorize your audience and segment your email list with a buyer persona.
 Let’s look at how you can build one.
 Here’s a sample template you can take inspiration from:

 Where do you get all that information, though?